SAZZAD1Q2/BudgetMate/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse community.
+I would like to show my gratitude to Microverse for giving the idea behind this project and Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>